 Our members in housing

-UNISON members work in the housing sector providing all kinds of services including administering housing benefit, managing homes, housing-related social care, housing advice, repair work and administrative support.
+UNISON is the largest trade union in the UK that represents people who work in housing.
+Approximately 100,000 members are employed by local councils and housing associations, delivering a range of services, including administering housing benefit, managing homes, housing-related social care, housing advice, repair work and administrative support.

-UNISON represents members from the workplace up to government and industry bodies, such as the National Housing Federations (NHF, WFHA, SFHA and NIFHA) the Housing Corporation, the Homes and Communities Agency and Tenant Services Authority.
+We represent members from the workplace up to government and industry bodies, such as the National Housing Federations (NHF, WFHA, SFHA and NIFHA) and housing regulators, including Homes England.

 Whether it’s pay negotiations or government policy, UNISON is the independent voice of the housing worker.
 That gives us a unique knowledge of the issues affecting tenants, potential tenants and people working in housing.